Subscribe to Newsletter

 Buyer persona ain’t a new thing.
 All credit goes to well-known software designer Alan Cooper, who came up with the idea of personas back in the 90s.
-In simple terms, a buyer persona is a fictional but data driven profile of your ideal customer.
-Buyer persona tells what your prospects are thinking which will help you to make marketing decisions regarding where to place ads, what product/service feature to focus more, what blog posts to write, which marketing mediums to use to promote business etc. In essence buyer persona should be the North Star for today’s marketers.
+In simple terms, a buyer persona is a fictional but data-driven profile of your ideal customer.
+Buyer persona tells what your prospects are thinking which will help you to make marketing decisions regarding where to place ads, what product/service feature to focus more on, what blog posts to write, which marketing mediums to use to promote business etc. In essence, the buyer persona should be the North Star for today’s marketers.

-But despite their importance, there are still confusions regarding their usage & many marketers are keeping their buyer personas in the closet.
-Main problem is that they create the buyer persona based on their interpretations of getting to know a prospect & don’t understand what to do with them.
+But despite their importance, there is still confusion regarding their usage & many marketers are keeping their buyer personas in the closet.
+The main problem is that they create the buyer persona based on their interpretations of getting to know a prospect & don’t understand what to do with them.

 Even though they are fictitious, the buyer personas should be based on real data.
-Research well, take advantages of the statistics & scour through all your accounts.
+Research well, take advantage of the statistics & scour through all your accounts.